Lower Bounds for Boxicity: The First Method: Based on Minimum Interval Supergraph

 \subsubsection{Applying the Spectral Bound to Random Regular Graphs}

 In 1986, Alon and Boppana \cite{eigenvaluesExpandersAlon} proved that for a fixed $k$, $\lambda\ge2\sqrt{k-1}$ for almost all $k$-regular graphs.
 In the same paper it was conjectured that for any $k\ge3$ and $\epsilon>0$, $\lambda\le2\sqrt{k-1}+\epsilon$.
 Recently, Friedman \cite{proofAlonSecondEigenvalueConjectureFriedman04} proved this conjecture albeit for a different model of regular graphs (involving multiple edges and loops).
 However, using contiguity theorems \cite{modelsRandomGraphsWormald} it is easy to infer that the same result applies to the $\mathcal{G}_R(n,k)$ model too.
 Hence, we can assume that $\lambda\approx2\sqrt{k-1}$ for a random $k$-regular graph.
 We have the following corollary to Theorem \ref{thm:spec}. \begin{corollary} Let $\mathcal{G}_R(n,k)$ be the probability space of random $k$-regular graphs, where $k$ is fixed.
-For $G\in\mathcal{G}_R(n,k)$, almost surely, $\boxi(G)=\Omega\left(k/\log k\right)$. \end{corollary} We conjecture that for almost all $k$-regular graphs $\boxi(G)=\Omega(k)$.
-The reader may be interested to know that a comparable upper bound of $\mathcal{O}(k)$ for boxicity was conjectured in \cite{boxicityMaxDegreeSunilNaveenFrancis}: In that paper it was shown that for any graph $G$, $\boxi(G)\le2\Delta^2$ and it was conjectured that $\boxi(G)=\mathcal{O}(\Delta)$.
+For almost all $G\in\mathcal{G}_R(n,k)$, $\boxi(G)=\Omega\left(k/\log k\right)$. \end{corollary}